neofob/quickscope/README.md

 expense of display delay.
 A 1/4 second delay in the display (from the time of input) would look very bad in quickscope, but for video play back a 1/4 of a second delay is very short and likely not even possible, and would be great.
+This delay is unrelated to the time between video frames.
 So this interactive time needs to be kept in mind when comparing quickscope with video play back.
 Because of this added latency in lining up buffer frames, it's not obvious how quickscope can benefit from video play back methods.
 I was going to look at the video code, but I now see that would only help for a scope that showed the traces about one second after the data was read, and was not what we are interested in.
 Latency between time of data input to the time of display much be small.
 That not the case for video place play back.

-We do not use Cario to draw as, GTK+ does.
+We do not use Cario to draw, as GTK+ does.
 We found it to be way to slow.
 We don't bother with anti-aliasing when drawing the beam, because we found that that was way to slow.
 We do a little anti-aliasing when drawing the grid lines, which is not as a big resource usage compared to anti-aliasing